 However, if the camp is negligent and fails to provide a safe environment for your child resulting in your child getting injured, you may be entitled to compensation.
 Worcester camping injury lawyer Peter Ventura can help you seek justice.

 Summer camps, which typically own their property, have a responsibility under premises liability law to maintain a safe environment for their guests.
 However, what happens if you’re hiking or camping in a state or national park?
 In certain cases, individuals may file a personal injury suit against the federal government, but the regulations can be strict.
-It’s important to consult an experienced attorney if you are considering filing suit against the government.
+It’s important to consult an experienced personal injury attorney if you are considering filing suit against the government.
 At private campgrounds, a personal injury claim will be more straightforward.

 The Most Common Types of Camping Injuries